Clinical Setting Policies and Procedures

 Professional Liability Insurance

 Students are required to acquire and submit proof of medical malpractice insurance before entering courses with a clinical component.
 Students are also responsible for ensuring that a copy of the one-page certificate of insurance is on file at least three weeks prior to the start of the semester.
 Students are not allowed to participate in clinical experiences until this documentation is on file.
-Students will upload this insurance certification to their CastleBranch.com account.
+Students will upload this insurance certification to their Exxat.com account.

 Annual Update

-CastleBranch will send an email reminder for annual updates at least two weeks prior to their due date.
 Healthcare agencies will not allow students to begin clinical experiences until this information has been received.
 Timely submission will prevent a student’s clinical status from being in jeopardy.

 Students are required to notify the Elaine Marieb College of Nursing of any significant change in their health status that may affect clinical experiences.
 Examples include serious illness, accidents, injuries, or surgery which would require health care provider clearance prior to returning to the clinical setting.
+Students with significant health changes must provide documentation of clearance from their provider to return to clinical activities.
+The provider clearance note must specify any limitations.

-NOTE: It is the student’s responsibility to make arrangements with the University Health Services (UHS) or their private family health care provider in a timely fashion in order to comply with the above policies.
+NOTE: It is the student’s responsibility to make arrangements with the University Health Services (UHS) or their private health care provider in a timely fashion to comply with the above policies.
 When applicable, the College of Nursing will publicize the availability of special clinics set up by UHS to assist with required immunizations or updates.

-STUDENTS MUST PROVIDE THE COLLEGE OF NURSING WITH THE REQUIRED APPROPRIATE DOCUMENTATION OF HEALTH STATUS TO PARTICIPATE IN CLINICAL PRACTICUM.
-A delay in returning the necessary documentation will prevent a student from attending clinical experiences.
+STUDENTS MUST PROVIDE THE COLLEGE OF NURSING WITH THE REQUIRED APPROPRIATE DOCUMENTATION OF HEALTH STATUS TO PARTICIPATE IN EACH CLINICAL PRACTICUM.

 CORI and Fingerprinting